 Pasta: I tested this recipe with farfalle pasta, but any short, shaped pasta would work.
 See notes, above, for gluten-free variations.

-2% Milk: You can use whole or 1% milk instead, but I don’t recommend cream or half-and-half.
+2% Milk: You can use whole or 1% milk instead, but I don’t recommend fat-free or cream.

 Overhead shot of a white plates with a creamy bow tie pasta dish and a fork.
 The plates are surrounded by small bowls with fresh herbs and pepper, and a tea towel.

-Of, if you’re looking for low-effort recipes to use leftover turkey, try this slow cooker turkey soup and this turkey rice soup.
+And, if you’re looking for low-effort recipes to use leftover turkey, my slow cooker turkey soup and turkey rice soup are definitely the way to go.
 Yum!

 This Recipe Is…

-This comforting one-pot turkey pot pie pasta is loaded with juicy turkey, pasta, peas, carrots, celery, onion, and a savory creamy sauce all cooked together for a cozy, high-protein, low effort meal.
+This comforting one-pot turkey pot pie pasta casserole is loaded with juicy turkey, pasta, peas, carrots, celery, onion, and a savory homemade cream sauce; all cooked together for a cozy, simple, low effort meal.
+The perfect use for leftover turkey or ground turkey, it's an easy 30-minute dinner you'll want to make on repeat.

 Ingredients